-Important steps forward for the Central Solenoid
+Important steps forward for the central solenoid

-ITER's Central Solenoid, the central magnet that will drive the current in the ITER plasma, will be constructed by the United States using conductor lengths delivered by Japan.
+ITER's central solenoid, the central magnet that will drive the current in the ITER plasma, will be constructed by the United States using conductor lengths delivered by Japan.
 Completed central solenoid components will be shipped and assembled on-site in Cadarache by the ITER Organization before final installation of the central magnet inside the tokamak device.
 Several important steps were made recently on the road toward the construction of this key component.

 Following a call for tender

 held in October 2009 were presented to the review panel.
 Chaired by Michel Huguet, former director of the Naka site during the ITER Engineering Design Activities phase, the review panel including magnet experts from Europe, Russia, Japan, China and the US.
-The panel praised the quality of presentations prepared by Wayne Reiersen's team (US ITER) and appreciated a visit to the nearby Scale 1 wooden engineering mock-up of the upper and lower parts of the CS.
+The panel praised the quality of presentations prepared by Wayne Reiersen's team (US ITER) and appreciated a visit to the nearby scale 1 wooden engineering mock-up of the upper and lower parts of the central solenoid.
 Although the report from the Preliminary Design Review has not yet been finalized, the way toward final design is now open.

 return to the latest published articles